 All students have the right to submit an academic appeal against the outcomes of the various assessment boards, malpractice panels and fitness to practise panels.

-However, you may only appeal on the grounds of:
+However, you may only appeal on the following grounds:

 - Procedural irregularity in the assessment process